 Through annual training, the College encourages students, faculty, administrative and staff employees to learn about sexual misconduct.
-The Chief Human Resources Officer, Associate Dean of Student Services, and Executive Director for the North Hudson Campus are valuable resources for students, faculty, administrative and staff employees who have experienced Sexual Violence or who are interested in learning more about how Sexual Violence affects their campus and the society in which they live.
+The Vice President for Human Resources, Associate Dean of Student Affairs, and Executive Director of North Hudson Campus are valuable resources for students, faculty, administrative and staff employees who have experienced sexual violence, or who are interested in learning more about how sexual violence affects their campus and the society in which they live.